 And of course, a good report can not only present the current situation and the obtained results, but should provide insights to define the next steps.

-Here you will see how to make a good SEO report, understand what the main metrics we need to present are, how to do a performance analysis and how to set priorities for the following months.
+Here you will see how to make good SEO reports, understand what the main metrics we need to present are, how to do performance analysis and how to set priorities for the following months.

 An SEO report is a document where you organize the performance and the current moment in which your strategy finds itself, highlighting the positives, points of attention and the following steps for the strategy to obtain real results.

-Today, the big problem in general is that we do superficial reports, which do not generate insights and often point to indicators that are not relevant to the company or client in question.
+The big problem for many companies is to make superficial SEO reports, which do not generate insights and often point to indicators that are not relevant to the business

 The main objective of a report is to understand the most relevant metrics and monitor their performance.